neurogen-dev/NeuroAPI/.github/README.md

 </div>

 ## About NeuroGPT
-Desktop client configured to use ChatGPT with [our API](https://github.com/Em1tSan/NeuroGPT#about-neuroapi).
+PC app configured to use ChatGPT with [our API](https://github.com/Em1tSan/NeuroGPT#about-neuroapi).
 Based on <a href="https://github.com/GaiZhenbiao/ChuanhuChatGPT">ChuanhuChatGPT</a>.

 - Web search
 - Dialog context